madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 </summary>
 You can request refunds either from the Midtrans Dashboard or from the Magento administration.
 After a refund is issued, it cannot be cancelled or undone.
 So, before you trigger a refund request, make sure to check the refund amount and any other details.
 The online refund feature is available for GoPay and credit card payment methods.

-If you make refund from the Midtrans *Dashboard*, Refund notification is sent to Magento, transaction state is set to *CLOSED* and credit memo is not created.
+If you make refund from the Midtrans *Dashboard*, refund notification is sent to Magento, transaction state is set to *CLOSED* and credit memo is not created.
 <article>